What is the Museum of Outdoor Arts? Where is it located and what does the organization offer for its patrons?

-There is free street and lot parking near Marjorie Park and the park and Fiddler’s Green Amphitheatre are also accessible via the Arapahoe Light Rail Station.
+There is free street and lot parking near Marjorie Park.
+The park and Fiddler’s Green Amphitheatre are also accessible via the Arapahoe Light Rail Station.
 There is limited free public street parking during Fiddler’s Green concerts, and there is ample paid parking during concerts in area lots.

-Englewood location: There is free parking in the garage south of the Englewood Civic Center.
-The Museum of Outdoor Arts is also accessible at the Englewood Light Rail Station.
+Englewood location: There is free parking on the streets and garage south of the Englewood Civic Center.
+The Museum of Outdoor Arts outdoor sculpture collection is also accessible via the Englewood Light Rail Station.

 How Long does it take to view the outdoor sculpture collection?

 Plan on 30 minutes to an hour to visit and enjoy our collection in Englewood or Greenwood Village.
 To see all of MOA’s sculptures in its various locations, plan for at least 3-4 hours.

 How much does admission cost?